ccolon/disruptsc/README.md

 ## Data prep

 *Requisite:*
-- Say you have sales data per sector per district, *sales_csv*, preprated from business census data.
+- Say you have sales data per sector per region, *sales_csv*, preprated from business census data.
 It should be coded with a relevant sector classification.
 - You should also have a list of countries, or group of countries, to represent the rest of the world.
 Typically, isolate the neighbooring countries, or those that very relevant in terms of trade,